 Survey of statistical concepts, data analysis, designed and observational studies and statistical models.
 Statistical computing using a statistical package such as R or a spreadsheet.
 Topics to be covered include data summary and visualization, study design, elementary probability, categorical data, comparative experiments, multiple linear regression, analysis of variance, statistical inferences and model diagnostics.
 May be taken as a first statistics course for quantitatively oriented students, or as a second course to follow a basic concepts course.
 Credit is not given for both STAT 200 and STAT 212.

 Explores the data science pipeline from hypothesis formulation, to data collection and management, to analysis and reporting.
 Topics include data collection, preprocessing and checking for missing data, data summary and visualization, random sampling and probability models, estimating parameters, uncertainty quantification, hypothesis testing, multiple linear and logistic regression modeling, classification, and machine learning approaches for high dimensional data analysis.
 Students will learn how to implement the methods using Python programming and Git version control.
-Prerequisite: STAT 107 or consent of instructor.
+Prerequisite: STAT 107.

 Application of statistical reasoning and statistical methodology to biology.
 Topics include descriptive statistics, graphical methods, experimental design, probability, statistical inference and regression.
 In addition, techniques of statistical computing are covered.
 Credit is not given for both STAT 212 and STAT 200.